The tenth and eleventh text columns are surrounded by hand-painted decorations.

-Frame no. 10 depicts three scenes related to the plot of the royal chamberlains against the king.
+Within the tenth frame, three scenes related to the plot of the royal chamberlains against the king are depicted.
 On the left, the small figures of Bightan and Teresh are shown.
-On the right, Esther and Ahasuerus are shown seated on their thrones under a common canopy; the figure of Esther is larger than the figure of the king.
+On the right, Esther and Ahasuerus are seated on their thrones under a common canopy; the figure of Esther is larger than the figure of the king.
 Probably, the scene depicts the moment when Esther informs King Ahasuerus about the plot against him (Es.
 2:22).
 In the upper right corner, Bigthan and Teresh are depicted hanged (Es.
-2:23); in the background, a city is visible.
+2:23); in the background, a city is shown.

-Beneath the text panel, there is a depiction of a city and a tree.
+Below the text panel, there are a cityscape and a tree.

-The scene in frame no. 11 depicts the promotion of Haman to the position of vizier (Es.
+The scene within the eleventh frame depicts the promotion of Haman to the position of vizier (Es.
 3:1).
 In the center, Haman appears as a large figure in sophisticated oriental attire.
 Ahasuerus sits on the left, while on the right, two courtiers stand in the entrance to the chamber.

-In the oval beneath the text panel, there is a swan with a snake in its beak; it can allude to a stork with a snake - a widespread motif in Jewish art.
+In the oval below the text panel, there is a swan with a snake in its beak; it can allude to a stork with a snake - a popular motif in Jewish art.

 E | Esther, Book of (following the order of the story) | Esther informs King Ahasuerus about the plot against him (Es.
 2:22)